DuncanCragg/OnexOS/README.md

 member's buildings and games together in new ways, sharing materials and rules.

-OnexOS is not a fancy techie game engine like Roblox, just a way to easily knock up fun, interactive things in a 3D virtual world on the family tablets and phones.
+OnexOS is not a fancy techie game engine like Roblox, just a way to easily knock up fun, interactive things in a 3D virtual world on the family telly.

 ### How's it going?